Snergster/virl_packet/README.md

 #Steps:

-0. install terraform.io
+0. install terraform.io to your VIRL Server.
+This is available from https://www.terraform.io/downloads.html.
+Select the Linux 64-bit version.

+1. On your VIRL server, generate an ssh key.
+You can do this using the command `ssh-keygen -t rsa`.
+Your public key is now available as .ssh/id_rsa.pub in /home/virl folder.

-1. register packet.net account
+2. register packet.net account

-2. login to app.packet.net:
+3. login to app.packet.net:
-  1. add your ssh key
+  1. add your ssh public rsa key (from /home/virl/.ssh/id_rsa.pub)
   2. create new project
-  3. create api key
+  3. create api key token

-3. clone this repo

-4. cd virl_packet
+4. On you VIRL server, go to /home/virl and then clone this repo using the command `git clone https://github.com/Snergster/virl_packet.git`

+5. `cd virl_packet`

+6. `cd keys`

-5. copy your current salt keys into the keys directory as minion.pem and minion.pub
+7. copy your current salt keys into the keys directory as follows:

-6. cp orig.variables.tf variables.tf
+   `sudo cp /etc/salt/pki/minion/minion.pem .`
+   `sudo cp /etc/salt/pki/minion/minion.pub .`

+8. `cd..`

+9. `cp orig.variables.tf variables.tf`

-7. get your project id  curl -H 'X-Auth-Token: putAPIkeyhere' https://api.packet.net/projects
+10. get your project id  `curl -H 'X-Auth-Token: putAPIkeyhere' https://api.packet.net/projects`

-8. edit variables.tf and alter at least
+11. edit `variables.tf` and alter at the value in the 'default' fields for at least the following variables
+  1. salt_id
-  1. packet_api_key
+  2. packet_api_key
-  2. packet_project_id
+  3. packet_project_id
-  3. the various password (lets just stick with letters and numbers for now please)
+  4. the various password (lets just stick with letters and numbers for now please)

+	**Do NOT alter the salt_master value**

-9. terraform plan .       (to check for obvious errors)
+12. `terraform plan .`       (to check for obvious errors)

-10. terraform apply .     (hopefully this will run without errors expect it to take 30 minutes)
+13. `terraform apply .`     (hopefully this will run without errors expect it to take 30 minutes)

-11. terraform show  (look for network.0.address )
+14. `terraform show`  (look for network.0.address )

-12. login with ssh as root, or just go direct to uwm to login/launch
+15. login with ssh as `root@<network.0.address>`, or just go direct to `http://<network.0.address>` to login to your VIRL server webpage.